 Next-generation sequencing enables the discovery of the great diversity of natural antibody repertoires bringing about vast volume of sequencing data for a fraction of the cost of Sanger sequencing.
 Sequence clustering is the process of grouping similar sequences into clusters resulting in reduced sequence redundancy making data analysis more straightforward.

-In this exercise you will learn how to view heavy CDR3 region clusters and identify its most abundant associated region (CDR1 and CDR2, and FR1-FR4 regions).
-To view sequences within a cluster with identical heavy CDR3, and then select ERR346598 (merged) Annotated & Clustered in the Annotation folder.
+In this exercise you will learn how to view heavy CDR3 region clusters and identify its most abundant associated region (CDR1 and CDR2, and FR1-FR4).
+To view sequences within a cluster with identical heavy CDR3, select ERR346598 (merged) Annotated & Clustered in the Annotation folder.
 Finally, switch table views using the Cluster Table dropdown.
 Click All Sequences and then scroll down to select Heavy CDR3.

-**Note that all the sequences within a region cluster consist of identical regions.
+**Note that all the sequences within a region cluster consist of identical regions unless specified.
 For example, when sequences are grouped by Heavy CDR3, all the sequences within a cluster will consist of an identical Heavy CDR3 sequence but they may consist of distinct CDR1 and CDR2, and FR1-FR4 regions.
 Learn more about clusters here.